 Wide Reflective Equilibrium (WRE) is a coherentist model of moral argumentation.
 As pointed out before, coherentist approaches are opposed to foundational approaches, which assume that there are certain undisputable basic principles from which moral judgments can be derived.
 In a coherentist approach, no such assumption is made.
 Instead, the validity of a moral judgment depends on the coherence (or mutual support) among general moral principle, moral judgment, and background theory.
-The method has become more widely known since it was used and advocated by John Rawls in his Theory of Justice (Rawls J, 1971), where it is argued that the concept of justice as fairness is superior to the utilitarian concept of justice.
+The method has become more widely known since it was used and advocated by John Rawls in his Theory of Justice (Rawls, 1971), where it is argued that the concept of justice as fairness is superior to the utilitarian concept of justice.
 To do so, Rawls argues that justice as fairness coheres with our considered moral judgments and is independently supported by background theory concerning human behaviour, such as risk-aversiveness and mutual cooperation.
-The method has been further elaborated by Norman Daniels (see above)(Daniels et al, 2016).
-Examples of assessments of healthcare technology where the method of WRE has been used include telemedicine-supported home care, genetic engineering, and home environments for adults with significant disability.
+The method has been further elaborated by Norman Daniels (see above; Daniels et al, 2016).
+Examples of assessments of health technology where the method of WRE (e.g., Reuzel et al, 2001; Daniels et al, 2016) has been used include telemedicine-supported home care, genetic engineering, and home environments for adults with significant disability.